 Play-action passing plays, flood concepts, and the quick passing game are passing concepts that beat cover 3.
 These plays work against cover 2, cover 3, cover 4, and man coverage as well.
 In youth football these passing plays will get your receivers open.
 It comes down to pass protection and executing the throw and catch.

-(See also): To beat cover 3 you have understand cover 3: Cover 3 Zone in Youth Football
+(See also): Cover 3 Zone in Youth Football